 Shrimp can be an excellent protein source for diabetics due to its low carbohydrate content, high-quality protein, and overall nutrient profile.
 However, it should be consumed as part of a balanced diet, with attention to portion sizes and preparation methods.

-Shrimp and Diabetes: Debunking the Myths and Unveiling the Facts
+Shrimp Meals: Delight in every delicious detail: Debunking the Myths and Unveiling the Facts

 - Try grilling, baking, or steaming shrimp for a healthier preparation.